absolomb/absolomb.github.io/_posts/2018-04-10-Linux-x86-TCP-Bind-Shell.md

 >>> binascii.hexlify(b'nib/')
 b'6e69622f'
 ```
-First we push a null to the stack, then push our /bin//sh hex.
+First we push a null to the stack to null terminate our /bin//sh argument, then push our /bin//sh hex.
 The point ebx to the stack, null out the ECX register, move the execve syscall into EAX, and finally execute.

 ```nasm
 push edx